What makes a section 21 notice invalid

 Breach of tenancy deposit rules

-A landlord cannot serve a valid section 21 notice where there is a deposit paid in relation to the tenancy while the:[1]
+A landlord cannot serve a valid section 21 notice where the tenant paid a deposit and either the:[16]

 A relevant person is anyone who pays the deposit on behalf of the tenant.